Lynndz3/lynndz3/README.md

 ### A little background

 During my 5+ year stint as a Product Manager, I was always jealous of the developers.

-They didn't just get to _talk about_ new products and features, they got to _build them_!
+They didn't just _talk_ about new products and features, they _built_ them!

 As I gained more clout as a PM, I was asked to step away from the dev team & technical strategy so I could focus on the long-term product vision.
 This was not what I wanted.

 I wanted to strategize on implementation architecture.
 I wanted to build.
 So I quit my product career in Oct 2022, and I haven't looked back.

 ### Blog posts